makerbot/Miracle-Grue/Building.md

 	QT4 is not used yet, so you can get away without installing it, if you are willing to manually edit the SConstruct file.

+## Import Submodules
+ EzLogger and json-cpp are used as submodules.
+On your first checkout before you build, you should run
+ 'git submodule init' to setup the submodules
+ 'git submodule update' to do an initial fetch

 **Ubuntu Requirements**

 	apt-get install libqt4-dev scons libcppunit-dev libcppunit-doc